hasyee/astroffers/static/help.md

 ### Moonless night only

 By default Astroffers excludes that interval of the night, when the Moon is above the horizont.
-By switching off this toggle button, Astroffers will not care about the Moon's illumination, and shows the all of the results, which are observable during the night accordingly to the filter settings.
+By switching off this toggle button, Astroffers will not care about the Moon's illumination, and shows all of the results, which are observable during the night along with the filter settings.

 ### Filtering brightness